 Here the key financial metric to focus on is to make sure all the claims submitted are clean and free from errors.
 Do keep in mind that knowing how to prevent rejections or denials in the first place is the best Return on Investment (ROI) for your optometry facility.

-Here are some vital evaluation that optometrist needs to consider in order to keep adequate cash flow and ROI for their practice.
+Here is some vital evaluation that optometrist needs to consider in order to keep adequate cash flow and ROI for their practice.

 The real cost of your Optometry billing and coding